 We have filed with the SEC a registration statement on Form S-3, including exhibits and schedules filed with the registration statement of which this prospectus supplement and the accompanying prospectus is a part, under the Securities Act, with respect to the shares of common stock to be sold in this offering.
 This prospectus does not contain all of the information set forth in the registration statement and exhibits and schedules to the registration statement.
-For further information with respect to us and the shares of common stock to be sold in this offering, reference is made to the registration statement, including the exhibits and schedules to the registration statement.
-Our SEC filings, including the registration statement, are also available to you, free of charge, on the SEC's website at www.sec.gov.
+For further information with respect to us and the shares of common stock to be sold in this offering, reference is made to the registration statement, including the exhibits and schedules to the registration statement, are also available to you, free of charge, on the SEC's website at www.sec.gov.

 Additionally, we file annual, quarterly and current reports and proxy statements with the SEC.
-The periodic reports and other confirmation are available for inspection and copying at the SEC's public reference facilities and the website of the SEC referred to above.
+The periodic reports and other confirmation are available on the website of the SEC referred to above.
 We will make available to our stockholders' annual reports containing audited financial information for each year and quarterly reports for the first three quarters of each fiscal year containing unaudited interim financial information.